salo-lab/salo-lab.github.io/index.md

 # Our mission

-To unravel how lipid flux shapes cellular architecture in health and disease.
-We do this via advanced cell and in-cell structural biology at nanoscale resolution...
+Our research group aims to uncover the molecular logic of lipid flux and organelle biogenesis in metabolic health and disease.
+We use state-of-the-art approaches in cell biology, imaging, and in-cell structural biology to reveal nanoscale membrane architectures in their native context.

 {% include section.html %}